Geertruida Wijsmuller-Meijer

-Geertruida Wijsmuller-Meijer (21 April 1896, in Alkmaar – 30 August 1978, in Amsterdam) was a Dutch resistance fighter who brought Jewish children and adults into safety before and during the Second World War.
-Together with other people involved in the pre-war Kindertransport, she saved the lives of more than 10,000 Jewish children, fleeing anti-Semitism.
+Geertruida Wijsmuller-Meijer (21 April 1896, Alkmaar – 30 August 1978, Amsterdam) was a Dutch resistance fighter who brought Jewish children and adults into safety before and during World War II.
+Together with other people involved in the pre-war Kindertransport, she saved the lives of more than 10,000 Jewish children.
 She was honored as Righteous among the Nations by Yad Vashem.
 After the war she served on the Amsterdam city council.

 Early life

-Geertruida Wijsmuller-Meijer, known as 'Truus' to her family, was born in the city of Alkmaar.
+Geertruida Wijsmuller-Meijer, known as "Truus" to her family, was born in the city of Alkmaar.
 She was the firstborn child of Jacob Meijer, who worked in a drug store, and Hendrika Boer, a self-employed dressmaker.
 For two years she attended the School of Commerce.
 Her teachers described her as a "desperate case", "even though she is diligent".
 But gradually things got better, In 1913, the family moved to Amsterdam.
-Her parents taught her to stand up for people and, after World War I, set an example of helping the needy by taking in a homeless Austrian boy.
+Her parents taught her to stand up for people and, in 1919 after World War I, set an example of helping the needy by taking into their home an Austrian boy who needed to recuperate.